-There’s a practical reason for calculating the length of your pregnancy from the first day of the last menstrual period: that’s because it’s virtually impossible to know when the exact moment of conception occurs.
+The length of a pregnancy is calculated from the first day of a woman’s last menstrual period because it’s virtually impossible to know the exact moment of fertilization.

 Health professionals will most likely refer to your pregnancy in terms of weeks.
 When they say you are “20 weeks pregnant,” for example, it means 20 full weeks have gone by since the first day of your last menstrual period.
 The reason is simple: it is more accurate to talk about weeks than calendar months.